-The Board has established a Risk & Compliance Committee comprising three members, Paul Dwyer, Peter Nash and Adrian Gleeson.
+The Board has established a Risk & Compliance Committee comprising three members, Larisa Moran, Peter Nash and Adrian Gleeson.

-Two members of the Risk & Compliance Committee are Non-Executive Directors and are independent Directors.
-The Chair of the Committee, Paul Dwyer, is independent and is not the Chair of the Board.
+Two members of the Risk & Compliance Committee are Non-Executive Independent Directors and the Chair of the Committee, Peter Nash is an Independent Non-Executive Director.